ansible/ansible/docsite/rst/intro_windows.rst

 Examples
 ++++++++

 Below are some examples of how to set your inventory based on the auth method chosen.
-THese should all be defined in the group_vars/windows.yml file.
+These should all be defined in the group_vars/windows.yml file.

 Basic Auth
 ----------